 That’s a pretty Kafkaesque-looking arc.
-And now, as I promised in the Finish Your Book in Three Drafts (3D) description of this PDF/blog, let’s look at graphing multiple narrative arcs to foster connections and establish pace.
+And now, let’s look at graphing multiple narrative arcs to foster connections and establish pace.
 Because there isn’t just one narrative arc in any story with depth.
 And getting your arcs to work together is what creates complexity and nuance and resonance.

 Here is the series arc from the Family’s Fortune series of The Metamorphosis:

 When we plot both arcs on top of each other, we get something that looks like this: